 What can’t a barrister do for me?

 Barristers cannot conduct litigation in the same way as solicitors, for example issuing proceedings at court, unless they have obtained permission to do so.
 Ask your barrister if you think this will be important and he or she will tell you if they can conduct litigation and what are the implications if they cannot.
 If the barrister cannot conduct litigation you will be able to carry out certain tasks such as issuing proceedings at court and serving documents on other parties; your barrister will discuss this further with you.

-Isn’t it more expensive to instruct a barrister?
+How much will it cost me to instruct a barrister?